 Any CCM or CXM strategy should be flexible, adaptable and scalable to cater to customers' evolving demands and provide a consistent, unified experience across all channels.
 By focusing on the right combination of channels, businesses can enhance their customer communication processes, drive engagement and foster stronger relationships with their customers.

-We will be discussing the themes from this article at our conference on 21 November 2023, Small Steps to Transformational Change.
-To get your free tickets, register via the link below.
+We discussed the themes from this article at our conference on 21 November 2023.
+See the write up here: Small Steps to Transformational Change.

 4. Go for the quick wins in customer journey optimisation first